e-camargo/ElkStack-Project-HW13/README.md

 A "jump box" permits segmentation between administrative functions of the network.
 And with the use of SSH Key Pair Authentication, the "jump box" secures and limits administrative authentication to the network.

-An ELK Stack implementation facilitates log analysis and application and system performance analytics:
+An ELK Stack implementation facilitates log, application and system performance analytics:

 -- Metricbeat collects metrics on the Operating System and running services (e.g., CPU, Memory, HTTP traffic, etc.).
 -- Filebeat is an agent that serves as a log aggregator that in this network ingests logs to Elasticsearch.